Tobacco industry playbook: Influence

-Environmentalist George Monbiot identifies many groups that were funded by tobacco firms and subsequently by Exxon and other fossil fuel companies, and now actively take part in climate change denial, including the Competitive Enterprise Institute, the Cato Institute, the Heritage Foundation, the Hudson Institute, the Frontiers of Freedom Institute, the Reason Foundation, the Independent Institute, and George Mason University's Law and Economics Centre.
+Environmentalist George Monbiot identifies many groups that were funded by tobacco firms and subsequently by Exxon and other fossil fuel companies, and now actively take part in climate change denial, including the Competitive Enterprise Institute, the Cato Institute, The Heritage Foundation, the Hudson Institute, the Frontiers of Freedom Institute, the Reason Foundation, the Independent Institute, and George Mason University's Law and Economics Centre.

 Opponents of vaping also identify elements of the tobacco playbook in the e-cigarette industry's response to health concerns.
 Tobacco companies took stakes in soft drinks companies and used the same tactics around colours and flavours that they had used to target young potential smokers.
-The soft drinks industry's attempts to avoid sugary beverage taxes or other government action to reduce obesity draws upon elements of the tobacco playbook, including use of Corporate Social Responsibility (CSR) programs as a PR strategy.
-Research contracts issued as part of CSR programmes allow soft drinks manufacturers to bury inconvenient results.
+The soft drinks industry's attempts to avoid sugary beverage taxes and other government action to reduce obesity draws upon elements of the tobacco playbook, Coca-Cola has funded health researchers as part of Corporate Social Responsibility (CSR) programs; various provisions in these programs gave Coca-Cola the right to review research in advance of publication, with control over the study data, disclosure of results, and whether Coca-Cola funding was to be acknowledged.
+Some agreements stated explicitly that Coca-Cola could prevent publication.
+Research contracts issued as part of CSR programmes have thus allowed soft drinks manufacturers to bury inconvenient results.

-A 2019 article in the Emory Law Journal made parallels to attempts by the National Football League to downplay the issue of CTE in football, with the New York Times noting a number of tobacco figures involved in the NFL's defence.
+A 2019 article in the Emory Law Journal made parallels to attempts by the National Football League to downplay the issue of chronic traumatic encephalopathy in American football, with the New York Times noting a number of tobacco figures involved in the NFL's defence.

 The World Health Organization has subsequently published a tobacco control playbook.